ddrohan/mobile-app-dev-labs/session04/lab/md/step05.md

 #Reusing Fragments - Searching Coffees

 We now have a Fragment that has filtering capabilities so we use these to search our list of coffees and refine the list based on either the coffees name, it's type, or both.
-To achieve this, we'll subclass our existing <b><i>CoffeeFragment</i></b> and create new class called <b><i>SearchFragment</i></b> and assocaiate this Fragment with our <b>Search.java</b> Activity class.
+To achieve this, we'll subclass our existing <b><i>CoffeeFragment</i></b> and create new class called <b><i>SearchFragment</i></b> and associate this Fragment with our <b>Search.java</b> Activity class.

 #SearchFragment.java